Stocks Dip As Powell Warns Of More moderate Rate Hikes - UrduPoint

 Stocks Dip As Powell Warns Of More 'moderate' Rate Hikes

-Wall Street stocks mostly fell after US Federal Reserve chief Jerome Powell warned Wednesday of further interest rate hikes, while European markets slid after a stubbornly high inflation reading in Britai
+Wall Street stocks mostly fell after US Federal Reserve chief Jerome Powell warned Wednesday of further interest rate hikes, while European markets slid after a stubbornly high inflation reading in Britain

 Speaking to a Congressional hearing, Powell said that although progress has been made, inflation remains "well above" the Fed's target of two percent.